What Causes pH To Rise Or Drop In Hydroponics [& How To Control It]?

 Baking Soda & Potassium Carbonate

-You need to raise the pH levels if your hydroponic system is acidic and your plants do best in alkaline environments.
+If your hydroponic system is acidic and your plants do best in alkaline environments, you need to raise the pH levels.

-And these products (baking soda and potassium carbonate) are examples of household products you can use to increase pH.
+These products (baking soda and potassium carbonate) are examples of household products that can increase pH.

 Add these ingredients repeatedly while monitoring pH changes until the required level is reached.